5th International Workshop on Distributed Infrastructure for Common Good

 Scientific challenges include, but are not limited to: the Tragedy of the Commons in such shared-resource systems, fake identities with Sybil attacks, robot economy, trustworthiness in general, self-organizing machine learning, market infrastructures in cashless society, and governance issues in decentralized systems.

 This workshop focuses on the tools, frameworks, and algorithms to support the common good in a distributed environment.
 Both theoretical work and experimental approaches are welcomed.
 Reproducibility, open source and public datasets are endorsed.
-Each submission must clearly contribute to the middleware community, to facilitate the development of applications by providing higher-level abstractions for better programmability, performance, scalability, and security.

 Scope: